smwal/update-demo-dob/README.md

 4. Prepare Input Data:

-Place your CSV file containing the student data in the input_folder and name it input.csv.
-The CSV should have at least two columns: grade and dob.
+Place your CSV file containing the student data in the input_folder and name it students.csv.
+For the context of this script, the CSV should have at least two columns: grade and dob.
 The dob column should be in MM-DD-YYYY format.

 ## Run the Script: